LonnyMck/Cambridge-IDP-M110-2024-Code/README.md

  IDP project done in Cambridge University by group M110

  All files with prefix test_ are rough files that can be ignored

+ If we need more storage, the standard c++ library can be deleted